damianhakert/damianhakert.github.io/source/strategy/index.html.md

 8. The low base price for EE is supplemented by a large set of options aimed at larger organizations that get a lot of value from GitLab.

-## 2017 OKRs
+## Quarterly OKR

-OKRs for 2017 are documented in Lattice.
+Our quarterly Objectives and Key Results are documented in Lattice.
 We're waiting for a public link.